danericp/danericp/README.md

 ## About Me 🙋‍♂️

 Hey there!
-I'm [Your Name], a passionate tech enthusiast diving into the realms of DevOps and Cybersecurity.
-With a background in [mention any relevant background or education], I've embarked on a journey to explore the dynamic intersection between efficient development operations and robust security measures.
+I'm Eric, a passionate tech enthusiast diving into the realms of DevOps and Cybersecurity.
+With a background in Software Engineering and DevOps, I've embarked on a journey to explore the dynamic intersection between efficient development operations and robust security measures.

 ## What I Do 🤔